001hack/Anomaly-detection-using-animal-behaviour/README.md

 ### 4 Open in Browser

 ```
-http://localhost:8501 (The link will get after running the final command this is an just demo )
+http://localhost:8501 ( This is just for demonstartion not an actual one , the actual link will be gain after running the above command)
 ```

 ---